ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Passing Criteria:

-* An existing BPI Subject Account exists and can be retrieved by an internal BPI Subject with the correct authorization based on an existin security policy.
+* An existing BPI Subject Account exists and can be retrieved by an internal BPI Subject with the correct authorization based on an existing security policy.
 * The internal BPI Subject can read and retrieve an existing BPI Subject Account.
 * The retrieved BPI Subject Account contains the expected data.
 * The internal BPI Subject can update an existing BPI Subject Account, and the updates are reflected in the retrieved account.